 - Keep your personal questions to a minimum.
 Remember, a couple's primary allegiance should be to each other, not to either set of parents.
 The new couple needs privacy in order to develop a meaningful relationship.

 - Respect the couple's confidence when they confide in you.
-Don't repeat what they have told you to friends or other relatives, or you may lost their trust — and rightfully so.
+Don't repeat what they have told you to friends or other relatives, or you may lose their trust — and rightfully so.

 - Don't expect the new couple to live according to your standards and values.
 Your child and his or her spouse are individuals starting their own home.
 They need to develop their own family traditions, independent of those observed by their parents.